kshedden/workshops/dair3/meta/meta.md

   - Is it possible to include unpublished studies (pre-registration may make this possible)

-  - Include all studies published after a specific date
+  - Select by date?
+Include all studies published after a specific date

 ## Integration of p-values